StackVista/stackstate-docs/develop/developer-guides/synchronizations_and_templated_files.md

 ### 2. Install Custom Synchronization StackPack

 To install this StackPack go to StackState's StackPacks section and locate the "Custom Synchronization" in Other StackPacks.
-During the installation process, you need to provide the following information:
+During the installation process, you need to enter the following information:

 * Instance type \(source identifier\) - this is the identifier for the resource that you want to integrate with StackState, for example, AWS, Azure and Zabbix.
 * Instance URL - The URL of the instance the data is being reported for.